qiskit-community/lindbladmpo/README.md

 * `SimpleSquareLattice.h`: contains a basic class to encode the spatial geometry of the system.
 In the present version it can handle a simple chain, or a square lattice with cylindrical boundary conditions.
 Similar classes could be created to handle other geometries.

-* `TimeEvolution.h` and `TimeEvolution.cc`: Contain the TimeEvolver class.
-Such an object stores the parameters associated to a 1-time-step evoution of the density matrix.
-The main parameter is for instance the value tau of the time step.
+* `TimeEvolution.h` and `TimeEvolution.cc`: Contain the `TimeEvolver` class.
+Such class stores the parameters associated to a 1-time-step evolution of the density matrix.
+The main parameter is for instance the value/length `tau` of one  time step.
 It also contains other parameters associated to the approximations (truncations, etc.) to be made when applying such a time evolution to a given density matrix.
 This implementation of this class is independent of the details of the specific model to be studied.
-The actual time-evolution is coded in `TimeEvolution.cc`, the method `evolve` takes a density matrix as an input, an updates it 'in place' by the evolved one.
+The actual time-evolution is coded in `TimeEvolution.cc`: the method `evolve` takes a density matrix as an input n[it is an iTensor MPS], an updates it 'in place' by the evolved one.
+Different Trotter orders are available.
+At order o=2 the error made at each time state is O(tau^3).
+At order o=3 the error made at each time state is O(tau^4.).
+At order o=4 the error made at each time state is O(tau^5).

 * `io_util.h`: small and  simple methods for inputs and outputs (not specific to this type of simulations).
 It contains the class `Parameters`, which is used to handle a set of input parameters defined from a acommand line.